voidfiles/ci-presentation/presentation.md

 But, we had issues.

-This release capped off a 3-year rewrite from the ground up, issues were to be expected.
+After all, this release capped off a 3-year rewrite from the ground up, issues were to be expected.
 </div>

 ---